stonybrook-lin539/main/source/main/02_ngrams_linguistics/07_phonological_tiers.md

 Yes, but it isn't exactly nice.

 First, we need to consider the Korean syllable template.
-The most complex syllables in Korean are of the form CGVC, where V is a vowel as usual, C is a consonant as usual, and G is a subtype of consonant called a *glide*.
+The most complex syllables in Korean are of the form CGVC, where V is a vowel, C is a consonant, and G is a subtype of consonant called a *glide*.
-But there is an independent constraint that no two vowels can be separated by more than two consonants.
+In addition, there is also a constraint that no two vowels can be separated by more than two consonants.
-All we have to do is to rule out that these two vowels belong to different classes, which we can do very easily with a negative grammar that mixes $n$-grams of varying lengths:
+All we have to do, then, is to rule out that these two vowels belong to different classes, which we can do very easily with a mixed negative $n$-gram grammar:

 - BM
 - MB